Master’s in Psychology

 What Are The Admission Criteria For Master’s Degrees in Psychology?

 Master’s programs are harder to get into than bachelor’s programs.
 You’ll need that bachelor’s degree in hand, for starters.
 Although it usually does not have to be in psychology or even a related field, it will probably help your chances if it is.
-Typical admissions standards at the master’s level in psychology include:
+Typical admissions standards at the master’s level in psychology include submission of your official bachelor’s transcripts, one or more letters of recommendation, a personal statement giving your reasons for applying, your CV or professional resume, and standardized test scores such as those from the Graduate Record Exam (GRE).
+Every master’s program sets its own specific criteria, and usually judges your application as a whole.
+If your paperwork passes muster, you can still expect to sit for an interview with an admissions committee before final acceptance.

 How Long is a Master’s Degree in Psychology?

-Master’s programs in psychology usually last two or three years, depending on whether or not you pursue them full-time or part-time.
-Many online psychology master’s degrees offer flexible scheduling and attendance that let you stretch out your studies so you have more time for your other obligations from day-to-day.
+Master’s programs in psychology are typically around two or three years in length, depending on whether or not you pursue them full-time or part-time.
+Many online psychology master’s degrees offer flexible scheduling that lets you stretch out your studies so you have more time for your other obligations.
 But that also means it takes more time overall to meet your learning goals.

 What Can I Do with a Master’s Degree in General Psychology?

 There are a surprising number of applications for general psychology in the workforce today.
-Sure, you can take that degree and stack it up toward a PsyD or PhD program in the conventional track to becoming a licensed psychologist.
-But you can also take your new and fundamental knowledge of how people think and put it to use in almost any industry.
+You can take that degree and stack it up toward a PsyD or PhD program in the conventional track to becoming a licensed psychologist.
+But you can also put your fundamental knowledge of how people think to use in almost any industry.
+Marketers want to understand the psychology of customers.
+High-tech companies need user experience designers who understand how people react to app layouts and website features.
+You may also qualify for licensure in therapy or counseling in some states, depending on the program and field, though requirements vary and should be confirmed with the relevant licensing board.

 Can a Master’s Degree in Psychology Allow Me To Practice Clinical Psychology?